-At MCEDV, we define domestic abuse and violence as a pattern of controlling behavior in the context of a current or former relationship, in which one person purposefully seeks to limit the human and civil rights of their partner.
-The actions of the abusive person are purposeful, chosen, and are based on a belief system that says they are entitled to be at the center of their partner’s world, and to have their needs always come first.
+At MCEDV, we define domestic abuse and violence as a pattern of controlling behavior in the context of a current or former relationship.
+One person purposefully seeks to limit the human and civil rights of their partner.
+The actions of the abusive person are purposeful, chosen.
+They are based on a belief system that says they are entitled to be at the center of their partner’s world, and their needs always come first.

-Abuse looks different for everyone, because abusive people will seize on whatever tools they have available to them to maintain their status in the relationship.
-Still, there are commonalities that many survivors report experiencing, and which should give us reason to pause and take stock of what is happening.
+Abuse looks different for everyone because abusive people will seize on whatever tools they have available to maintain their relationship status.
+Still, there are commonalities that many survivors report experiencing, which should give us reason to pause and take stock of what is happening.

 If you are wondering if what your partner is doing is abusive, ask whether they…